An alternative to Valentine's Day: Galentine's Day for midlife

 Why I hate Valentine’s Day

-And if you don’t have a partner, Valentine’s Day is beyond frustrating and annoying — it’s hard to escape it and hard not to feel like a cast off.
-And lonely as opposed to contentedly alone.
+And if you don’t have a partner, Valentine’s Day is beyond frustrating and annoying – it’s hard to escape it and at the same time hard not to feel like a castoff.

-That is why I am all in favour of Galentine’s Day.
-So far it is one of those holidays that’s better known in the US but gradually gaining ground in the UK, (although happily even in the US we haven’t got cheesy cards with hideous quotes yet!).
-It is celebrated on February 13th and created by a fictional character in the TV series Parks & Rec in which Leslie Knope gets a group of her pals together for a bunch of waffles and love.
+Galentine’s Day is one of those holidays that’s better known in the US but it’s gradually gaining ground in the UK (although happily even in the US we haven’t got cheesy cards with hideous quotes yet!).

 How do you celebrate Galentine’s Day?

-There are variations of course, and platonic male friends can be included, but the idea is it’s a celebration of female friendship, of womanly support and community which is why it is perfect for Noon.
+There are variations of course, and platonic male friends can be included, but I love the idea that it’s a celebration of female friendship, of womanly support and community – which is why it is perfect for NOON Queenagers to enjoy – whether or not you’re in a relationship.
+After all, who hasn’t been disappointed on Valentine’s Day at some point?
+Who hasn’t had a Valentine’s Day massacre?

 joy